Monitoring the progress of more able pupils

 Contents

-2. Check whether your school has a 'more able' policy
+2. First, check whether your school has a 'more able' policy

-Note on terminology: in this article we refer to higher-achieving pupils as 'more able' pupils, but your school may use other terms, such as 'most able', 'gifted' or 'talented' pupils.
+Note on terminology: in this article we refer to higher-achieving pupils as 'more able' pupils, but your school may use other terms, such as 'most able', 'high prior attainers', 'high-ability' pupils or 'gifted and talented' pupils.

 In the same way as you'd monitor pupil progress in general, your role involves: